 - Mu nam tok: a rice-based dish that includes meat, rice, and chili fruits

-It’s always a good idea to go with a meat-based dish at a Thai restaurant, such as a stir-fry.
+It’s always a good idea to go with a meat-based dish as your go-to keto Thai food, such as a stir-fry or Thai BBQ beef.
 From there, you can customize it as needed.

 Look for a pork dish because that contains the highest amount of fat to fuel your ketogenic diet.
-Instead of rice or noodles as a side dish, ask for an extra serving of low-carbohydrate veggies, such as cabbage, broccoli or cauliflower.
+Ask for an extra serving of low-carbohydrate veggies instead of rice or noodles.

-Many Thai dishes include a delicious sauce such as fish, peanut or soy sauce, but these are not allowed on a ketogenic diet because they often contain sugar and sometimes even flour to thicken them up.
+Many Thai dishes include fish, peanut or soy sauce, sweet chili sauce, but these are not allowed on a ketogenic diet because they often contain sugar and sometimes even flour to thicken them up.

 You can also ask for vinegar, which is safe to eat on a low-carbohydrate diet.
 When combined with spices and herbs, vinegar and oil makes a great low-carb sauce.
 If you’re cooking at home, try using coconut or fish aminos instead of fish sauce.